Book review of ANZAC BISCUITS by Phil Cummings and Owen Swan

 It’s important for children to understand the history of Anzac Biscuits.
 They were baked for soldiers because they were nutritious and could last the journey to the other side of the world.
 They also reminded soldiers that their loved ones were thinking of them.

 Anzac Biscuits have now become a common treat for Australians, and they are now eaten all year round.
 But, just as Anzac Soldiers possess a remarkable spirit, so too do Anzac Biscuits; they represent love and care.

 Children can bake Anzac Biscuits and put together a care package for any friend or relative who needs a bit of love.

 Cam and I made an ANZAC care package for her auntie who recently had her first baby.
-We used this printable recipe from the Scholastic site, but you might also like to check out the lovely recipes listed below.
+We used this printable recipe from the Scholastic site.